“To myself, I am only a child playing on the beach, while vast oceans of truth lie undiscovered before me.”

 - Science Inquiry Skills.

-Together, the three strands of the Science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
+The three strands of the Science curriculum provide students with understanding, knowledge and skills to develop a scientific view of the world.

 The Science Understanding Strand is broken down into four units in which specific contexts are explored: